SEllersgaard/SEllersgaard.github.io/_pages/about.md

 and modern-day machine learning to facilitate optimal quantamental trading (signal research / portfolio construction).
 Strong proponent of the scientific process.

+## important disclaimer

+Everything displayed on this website, including the blog, is my own private work.
+Nothing whatsoever overlaps with the work I do professionally.
+No IP will ever be disseminated here.
+Obviously nothing on this site constitutes trading advice.
+I do not accept any liability for trading losses you may incur.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.